-For the YTD 2018, the conversion of the Class A GP Units into Fund units is anti-dilutive.
+For the Fiscal 2018, the conversion of the Class A GP Units into Fund units is anti-dilutive.
 Therefore, the Class A GP Units are excluded from the calculation of diluted earnings per Fund unit.

-(5) The Alice Fazooli's restaurants in Oakville and Vaughan, Ontario were closed effective March 19, 2017 and June 18, 2017, respectively, and the Canyon Creek restaurant in Etobicoke, Ontario was closed effective October 15, 2017.
+(5) The Alice Fazooli's restaurants in Oakville and Vaughan, Ontario were closed effective March 19, 2017 and June 18, 2017, respectively, the Canyon Creek restaurant in Etobicoke, Ontario was closed effective October 15, 2017, and the Canyon Creek restaurant on Front Street in downtown Toronto, Ontario was closed effective December 9, 2018.
 Under the terms of the License and Royalty Agreement, SIR is required to pay a Make-Whole Payment for these locations equal to the amount of the royalty otherwise payable from the date of the closure until December 31st of the year of closure.